micahkepe/blog/content/minishell/index.md

 ```

 Obviously, this is very basic parsing, and it doesn't handle multiple commands
-and/or parsing, but we will fix that later.
+and/or piping, but we will fix that later.
 For now, we have a basic shell that
 can read input from the user and parse that input into a command and its
 arguments.